Urgent & Emergency Care

 If you are experiencing an emergency, call 911.

-To reach Nellis Air Force Base Emergency Care, call 702-653-2344.
+To reach the Emergency Department at Mike O'Callaghan Military Medical Center, call 702-653-2344.
 The Nellis Emergency Department cannot offer health advice over the phone.

 To learn about how TRICARE covers urgent care, visit the TRICARE Urgent Care page.